theaquamarine/windows-powershell-docs/docset/windows/dcbqos/set-netqosdcbxsetting.md

 ## DESCRIPTION
 The **Set-NetQosDcbxSetting** cmdlet sets the data center bridging exchange (DCBX) settings.
-The only setting that Windows Server® 2012 and later allows a user to set is that the network adapters in computers that run Windows Server 2012 and later accept data center bridging (DCB) configurations from Windows Server 2012 and later or from a remote device by using the DCBX protocol, which is specified in the IEEE data center bridging (DCB) standard.
+The only setting that Windows Server??
+2012 and later allows a user to set is that the network adapters in computers that run Windows Server 2012 and later accept data center bridging (DCB) configurations from Windows Server 2012 and later or from a remote device by using the DCBX protocol, which is specified in the IEEE data center bridging (DCB) standard.

 If the *Willing* parameter is set to $True, Windows Server 2012 or later does not send priority-based flow control (PFC) and traffic class settings to DCB-capable network adapters in the computer.
 If the *Willing* parameter is set to $False, Windows Server 2012 or later sends the settings to the network adapters.